deejonmustard/wsl-dev-setup/README.md

 ## Known Issues

-- **Claude Code Installation**: The npm package `@anthropic-ai/claude-code` might not be available in the public npm registry or may require authentication.
-The script will skip this installation if it fails.
-You can try installing it manually later if needed.
+- **Claude Code Installation**: The npm package `@anthropic-ai/claude-code` is optional and requires user confirmation during setup.
+It might not be available in the public npm registry or may require authentication.
+The installation has a 2-minute timeout to prevent hanging.
+You can always install it manually later with `npm install -g @anthropic-ai/claude-code`.
 - **Terminal Width Warnings**: You might see "insufficient columns available for table display" warnings from pacman.
 These are cosmetic and don't affect functionality.
 - **Auto-answered Prompts**: In non-interactive mode (default), you'll see `[Y/n]` prompts that are automatically answered.
 This is expected behavior.